Sweet and Sour Chicken Balls

 They’re so mind-blowingly delicious, it’s as if they came straight out of a Chinese restaurant!

-Sweet and Sour Chicken Balls with Fried Rice
+Sweet and Sour Chicken Balls on a Plate with Rice, Scallions, and Chopsticks to the Side

 WANT TO SAVE THIS RECIPE?